Skip to Content

 #basementmakeover #black ceiling #paintedfloors

 The concept of a basement playroom was quickly proven and Chris and I got started scheming about how we could update the space without spending a ton of money.
-Here were the areas I wanted to address:

-• Hiding mechanicals
+• Hide mechanicals

 • Update lighting (originally all pull-string bulbs)